-- 1. Pick the Data Highlighter tool (), then CTRL+click to select multiple points from a SINGLE plot; or drag out a rectangle/freehand object on the graph to select multiple points (hint: press spacebar for ROI shape). - 2.
-When finished, click the Create Subset Sheet button with the Highlighter Mini Toolbar. - 3.
-Click the Open Properties Dialog button on the Mini Toolbar and set Add Data Mode = Append or Append with Gap. - 4.
-Continue to pick points from other plots (worksheets) as in step 1, clicking the Create Subset Sheet button each time you finish picking points from one of the plots. - 5.
+Pick the Data Highlighter tool (1, 1), then CTRL+click to select multiple points from a SINGLE plot; or drag out a rectangle/freehand object on the graph to select multiple points (hint: press spacebar for ROI shape).

+When finished, click the Create Subset Sheet button under the Highlighter Mini Toolbar.

+Click the Open Properties Dialog button in the Mini Toolbar and set Add Data Mode = Append or Append with Gap.

+Continue to pick points from other plots (worksheets) as in step 1, clicking the Create Subset Sheet button each time you finish picking points from one of the plots.

 When you have finished, pick the Pointer tool